 Wellness testing is a program of check-ups and blood tests designed to detect early or hidden disease in pets that appear to be healthy.
-In older cats, Wellness Testing is also used to monitor stable but ongoing health problems.
+In older cats, wellness testing is also used to monitor stable, but ongoing health problems.

-Why do wellness testing?
+Why should I do wellness testing?

 When is wellness testing done?